Rambler Ride Etiquette

 A defining characteristic of Rambler rides is that they are group events, intended to provide an opportunity to experience the countryside and our fellow riders, not just the cycling.
 We like, for the most part, to stay together regrouping as necessary to accommodate different riding paces and to take the time to enjoy the journey.
 Sometimes our 'stops' (usually food-related) are the most enjoyable parts of the event.

 There are times when riders may wish to leave the formal ride group for various reasons by either going ahead of the group coordinator or dropping behind the sweep.
 In order that the group coordinator and sweep can perform their intended roles, we ask that any rider wishing to leave or rejoin the ride group inform either the group coordinator or the sweep as they do so.
-Those that leave the ride group should understand that the EC may make changes to the ride in progress and will do so without consideration of those who have chosen to ride independently of the ride group.
+Those that leave the ride group should understand that the RC may make changes to the ride in progress and will do so without consideration of those who have chosen to ride independently of the ride group.

-When there are a large number of riders, the EC may decide to establish more than one ride group by identifying a second group coordinator and sweep.
+When there are a large number of riders, the RC may decide to establish more than one ride group by identifying a second group coordinator and sweep.
 This may be done to accommodate different pace expectations or equipment and route options.
 Riders should feel free to change groups at any time but should inform the group coordinator or sweep in each group as they make the change.

 Communication is essential.
 The following are in ride announcements that ensure a safe and enjoyable ride.

 Car Back: Tells riders ahead that a car is approaching from behind

 Car Up: Tells riders a car is approaching from the front